krishRivera/Godofthunder.Desire-Bs-Server-1.4/README.md

 ![Blitz](https://github.com/Ayush-Deep)

 <h2>SETUP</h2>
-➥Just Download and Add this Files to Your server or simply Clone them by using command below
+âž¥Just Download and Add this Files to Your server or simply Clone them by using command below

 - `git clone https://github.com/Sudo-Desier/Desire-Bs-Server-1.4`